How to control Fungus Gnats

 • To reduce numbers of adult flying gnats, use a household surface spray around the area of the plants but don't spray directly on the plant's foliage.

 It is worth noting, during composting of our potting mix products, the high temperatures reached during the process make the mixes a very inhospitable environment for insects, eggs or larvae.
 It is simply too hot for them.
-Appropriate handling of the finished bagged product is vital to ensure product integrity is maintained.
-We recommend using potting mix promptly so pests are not given the chance to access the rich composted organic ingredients, in the cosy environment created within the bag.
+Once the mix is in the bag though, the necessary breather holes in the bags, or the opened partially used bag, can allow pests access to the mix.
+Minimising the time potting mix is stored and storing the bags correctly in a sealed container indoors, is the best way to prevent pest problems occurring.